 I've signed up, what now?

-So you've signed up to do the MS Read-A-Thon, thank you!
-Now it's time to get reading and start collecting sponsors.
-Here's all you need to know about participating in the MS Read-A-Thon.
+So you've signed up to participate in MS Read-A-Thon, thank you!
+Now it's time to get reading and start collecting donations.
+Here's all you need to know about participating in MS Read-A-Thon.

-- Your teacher will have provided you with a Minute Tracking Sheet and a Student Pledge Sheet.
+- Your teacher will have provided you with a Minute Tracking Sheet and a Donation Tracking Sheet.

-- Put your name, school information and teacher's name on your Minute Tracking Sheet and Student Pledge Sheet.
+- Put your name, school information and teacher's name on your Minute Tracking Sheet and Donation Tracking Sheet.
 This is really important for the MS Read-A-Thon team because it will make sure that we know who to thank!

-- Tell your family and friends that you are participating in the MS Read-A-Thon.
-Ask them to sponsor you for a set amount or an amount of money for each minute that you read.
+- Tell your family and friends that you are participating in MS Read-A-Thon.
+Ask them to donate a set amount or an amount of money for each minute that you read.

-- Record your sponsors' names and addresses on your MS Read-A-Thon Student Pledge Sheet.
+- Record your donors' names and addresses on your MS Read-A-Thon Donation Tracking Sheet.

-- Fill in the hourglass on the Minute Tracking Sheet to track your progress.
+- Fill in the hourglass on the Minute Tracking Sheet to track your reading progress.

-- Once all of your money is collected, hand it in to your teacher along with your fully completed Minute Tracking Sheet and Student Pledge Sheet.
+- Once all of your money is collected, hand it in to your teacher along with your fully completed Minute Tracking Sheet and Donation Tracking Sheet.

-Thank you - all of those books that you read will help raise money for people with multiple sclerosis!
+Thank you - all of the donations you collect and the minutes you read will help raise money for people with multiple sclerosis!

 Tips for collecting pledges